jomavera/dataPipelineEMR/README.md

 ## Instructions

----

 On the terminal on the working directory do the following:

+1. Download data from https://drive.google.com/drive/folders/1bM4lJhssSqo8DGhv3cVBBbkWYhIvv-JO?usp=sharing and store it in `dags/data` directory.

-1. Add your *Aws Access Key* and *Aws Secret Key* to `dags/scripts/transform.py` file
+2. Add your *Aws Access Key* and *Aws Secret Key* to `dags/scripts/transform.py` file.

-2. Run `docker-compose up`
+3. Run `docker-compose up`

-3. On the web browser go to `localhost:8080`
+4. On the web browser go to `localhost:8080`

-4. Unpause *transform* DAG
+5. Unpause *transform* DAG

-5. Once the DAG was completed you can run query examples in `explore.ipynb`
+6. Once the DAG was completed you can run query examples in `explore.ipynb`

 ## Discussion